Shopping in Istanbul Spice Bazaar

 During the Ottoman Empire times, the onlything that was sold here was spice.
 But today the number of herbalists are not as much as used to be.
 Besides spices, souvenirs, dried fruits, Turkish delight, snacks and jewelry are also sold there.
 The Spice Bazaar has gone through an evolution and turned into a sort of miniature Grand Bazaar.

-Colorful Spice Shops Of Spice Bazaar
+Colorful Spice Shops in Spice Bazaar

-Istanbul Spice Bazaar What To Buy?
+Istanbul Spice Bazaar Shopping Tips

 Delicatessens, coffee shops and fishmongers can be found in the surrounding streets.
 Especially during the weekends, the area is bursting at the seams.
 Get ready to be dragged in the flood of local people.